 What is Admixture in construction?

-An admixture is a natural or artificial ingredient that can be added to concrete before or during the mixing process, in addition to cement, water, and aggregates. to enhance the qualities of regular concrete and make it appropriate for critical situations such as casting, stacking, or service stage The impact of admixtures is determined by the qualities of the concrete.
+An admixture in construction is a natural or artificial ingredient that can be added to concrete before or during the mixing process either as a dry powder or a liquid, in addition to cement, water, and aggregates.
+To enhance the qualities of regular concrete and make it appropriate for critical situations such as casting, stacking, or service stage.
+The impact of admixtures is determined by the qualities of the concrete.
 Because of variations in cement brand, aggregate grade, mixing proportion, and other factors, predicting the effect is challenging.
 It is separated into two categories:

-We will go through around 10 distinct forms of admixtures used in concrete:
+Admixtures can be classified into different types based on their chemical and physical properties.
+We will go through around 12 distinct forms of admixtures used in concrete:

 - It is used to reduce the initial time of the concrete and it also speeds up the hardening of concrete (calcium chloride is mostly used here).